kamnyborg/semantic-kernel-mcp-workshop/SemanticKernelWorkshop.Lab1/readme.md

         azureOpenAIApiKey);
 ```

-3. On line 26, add the following:
+3. Go to Program.cs and add the following code to Step 3:

 ```csharp
 OpenAIPromptExecutionSettings settings = new()